gbleaney/Allocator-Benchmarks/benchmarks/allocators/README.md

 A suitably-configured system can be built quickly using [Docker](https://docker.com); see the 'Docker' section below for instructions.

-This repository contains a snapshot of the BDE library patched to make use of various C++14 features required for the benchmark programs.
-The patches are included separately here in the [bde-patches-minimal] and [bde-patches-opt] files.

 To configure,
 ```
   $ vi Makefile    # configure per instructions